Primo Carnera: Personal life

 Primo Carnera was born in Sequals, then in the Province of Udine, now in the Province of Pordenone, Friuli-Venezia Giulia at the north-easternmost corner of Italy.

 On 13 March 1939, Carnera married Giuseppina Kovačič (1913–1980), a post office clerk from Gorizia.
-In 1953, they received dual citizenship.
+In 1953, they received dual US and Italian citizenship.
 They settled in Los Angeles, where Carnera opened a restaurant and a liquor store.
 They had two children, Umberto and Giovanna Maria.
 Umberto became a medical doctor.
 Carnera died in 1967 at age 60 in his native town of Sequals, Italy.
 He died from a combination of liver disease and complications from diabetes.

 Professional boxing career

 Overview

 Upon arrival in America, Carnera was first touted as being tall, and thus the tallest heavyweight in history, but later reporting lists him as low as tall.
 He fought at over 275 lb.
 Often listed as 6 feet 6½ inches to draw comparison to Jess Willard's record breaking height, Carnera was known to be slightly shorter but around 40 lb heavier and was the heaviest champion in boxing history until Nikolai Valuev in 2005.